Breakfast in London, dinner in Barcelona

 -

-It physically takes just 90 seconds to step off a train, cross the platform and step onto another train.
-Or maybe 2 minutes to step off one train, go down the steps or escalator into the station subway, walk a few metres across to another platform, go up onto that platform and step onto your next train.
-There is no check-in and no physical barriers to pass through.
+It physically takes just 1 minute to step off a train, cross the platform and step onto another train.
+Or perhaps 2 minutes 30 seconds to step off one train, go down the steps/escalator into the station underpass, walk a few metres across to another platform, go up onto that platform and step onto your next train.
+You can walk from platform 1 to platform 20 at virtually any of Europe's major city stations in just 3 minutes.
+There's no check-in and no physical barriers.
 Switching trains is usually quick and easy, it's not like changing planes.

 -

-The real issue is not how long it takes you to walk from one train to the other, whether it's 2 minutes 36 seconds or 3 minutes 24 seconds is a detail.
-It's about risk management.
-How long you allow between trains depends on how likely the first train is to be late, and what the consequences are if you miss the connection.
+The real issue is not whether it takes you 2 minutes 36 seconds or 3 minutes 17 seconds to walk between trains.
+The real issue is risk management.
+It's about how likely the first train is to be late, and about the consequences of missing the connection.

 -

 The chances of a European high-speed train being significantly late are relatively small.
-95% of all Eurostars arrive on time or within 15 minutes, and typically 80%-90% of European high-speed trains run on time or within 15 minutes.
-Much better than competing airlines.
-On the other hand, sleeper trains can run late, as can any and all trains in the Balkans, so here you need to allow more time.
+90% of all Eurostars arrive on time or within 15 minutes, and typically 75%-90% of European high-speed trains run on time or within 15 minutes, better than competing airlines.
+On the other hand, sleeper trains can easily run an hour late, as can any train in the Balkans, so here you need to allow more time.

 If your onward train is a local one